Economic Damages and Lost Profits Expert Witness Services

 • What would the business or individual have earned “but for” the alleged wrongful conduct?

-Economic damages expert witness services help counsel and decision-makers move from a narrative (“we were harmed”) to a defensible damages model that can be tested, challenged, and explained.
-The strongest analyses are transparent: they show the baseline, show the adjustments, show the offsets (saved costs and mitigation), and show sensitivity ranges so the trier of fact understands what drives the result.
+Economic damages expert witness services help attorneys, business owners, claimants, individual litigants, and decision-makers move from a narrative of harm to a defensible damages model that can be tested, challenged, and explained.
+The strongest analyses are transparent: they show the baseline, show the adjustments, show the offsets, and show sensitivity ranges so attorneys, business owners, claimants, individual litigants, mediators, arbitrators, courts, or other decision-makers can understand what drives the result.

-This article walks through common dispute settings, accepted frameworks used to quantify economic harm, the documents that matter most, and the most frequent attack lines raised in depositions, Daubert/Frye challenges, mediation, and trial.
+This article walks through common dispute settings, accepted frameworks used to quantify economic harm, the documents that matter most, and the most frequent issues raised in negotiation, mediation, arbitration, hearing, trial, settlement evaluation, or another decision-making setting.
 The goal is not to “pick a number,” but to present an objective, replicable analysis grounded in the records.

 When This Issue Arises